 When doing Parts Work, we’re exploring the chaotic, wounded, and dysfunctional parts of you.
 These parts tend to take on one of three main roles:

-- Managers – these are parts of us that organize and protect our system.
-Their job is to avoid our painful feelings and needs and suppress our inner Exiles (which we’ll explore below).
-Manager parts tend to be controlling, perfectionistic, intellectual, obsessive, critical, reclusive, emotionally-detached, hypervigilant, phobic, and tend to suffer from anxiety and depression.
+- Managers – These are parts of us that organize and protect our system.
+Their job is to help shield and safeguard us from the external and internal world and suppress the pain of our inner Exiles (which we’ll explore below).
+Manager parts tend to be controlling, perfectionistic, intellectual, obsessive, critical, reclusive, emotionally detached, hypervigilant, phobic, and tend to suffer from anxiety and depression.

-- Firefighters – these are parts of us that will do anything to make the pain go away (that our inner Exile parts carry).
-They’ll not only put out the fire, but destroy the whole house in the process if that’s necessary.
+- Firefighters – These are parts of us that will do anything to make the pain go away (that our inner Exile parts carry).
+They’ll not only put out the fire of pain within us, but they’ll also destroy the whole house in the process if necessary.
 Their role is to stop us from feeling anything too painful, but unlike Manager parts, Firefighter parts go to the extreme.
-Firefighter parts tend to be impulsive, illogical, and destructive and will extinguish anything that is associated with our trauma by any means possible.
+Firefighter parts tend to be impulsive, illogical, addictive, and destructive and will extinguish anything that is associated with our trauma by any means possible.

 To make matters more difficult, there can be internal conflict between these inner parts.
 For instance, Managers can fight Firefighters (and vice versa), and of course, Managers and Firefighters actively fight against our inner Exiles.